RosaleeKnight/study-notes/cybersecurity-terminology.md

 Malware (Malicious Software): Software designed to cause damage to a computer, server or computer network.

 Malvertising: The use of online advising to deliver malware.

+MITM (Man in the Middle Attack): A malicious actor insert themselves into a conversation between two parties and intercept data through a compromised but trusted system.

 Memory Stick: Small device that connects to a computer and allows you to store and copy information.